EXCLUSIVE: Family Member Of Alexis Woods, Woman Killed Outside Christiana Mall, Believes Shooting Was 'Premeditated'

 When Eyewitness News went to a North Philadelphia home that’s listed where McNeair lives, a man came out and told us to leave.

-Meantime, police found and arrested McNeair Monday near the crash scene.
-She’s now charged with manslaughter.
+McNeair is now charged with manslaughter.
 But that’s not good enough for Woods’ family.

 “To me, it was premeditated.
-You already knew what you was gonna do,” Nichols said.MORE NEWS: New Jersey Attorney General Gurbir Grewal Stepping Down To Join SEC
+You already knew what you was gonna do,” Nichols said.MORE NEWS: Philadelphia Begins Opening Public Pools As Another Scorcher Is Expected Wednesday

 Eyewitness News has also learned the suspect was facing a gun charge in Philadelphia from last July and had been out on bail.
 Her next hearing before a city judge was scheduled in September.